OpenAssetIO/OpenAssetIO/doc/contributing/PROCESS.md

 > action must be successfully run before a release is created.
 Wait
 > until this action is finished before continuing on.

-- Now the codebase is all setup, create a [new Release](https://github.com/OpenAssetIO/OpenAssetIO/releases/new) in GitHub.
+- Now the codebase is all set up, create a [new Release](https://github.com/OpenAssetIO/OpenAssetIO/releases/new) in GitHub.
   - Set the tag to be the version number with a `v` prefix, eg `v1.0.0-alpha.5`, you should be creating a new tag.